-PROBLEM OUTCOME ACTIVITY RESPONSIBLE Lack of recreational services for young people Better understanding of the needs and priorities of young people.
-Youth facilities are accessible, utilised and well managed.
-The provision of recreational activities and facilities that youth are interested in.
-Do a survey with youths and children to inform the development of any recreational facility (Voice of young people is key) and activities they are interested in getting involved in.
+PROBLEM Ol UTCOME ACTIVITY RESPONSIBLE Lack of recreational services for young people of the priorit people 2.
+Youth access and w 3.
+The price recrease and face of the priority of r understanding eneeds and ties of young e. facilities are sible, utilised relimanaged. rovision of ational activities acilities that are interested Do a survey with youths and children to inform the development of any recreational facility (Voice of young people is key) and activities they are interested in getting involved in.
 Provide facilities that can be used by young people, for instance sports fields and youth centres Measures to encourage the participation of young people in the provided activities and facilities should be implemented.
 Ensure that these youth centres are well managed and controlled by adults Establish and ensure youths and children's participation in different youth clubs (different sports clubs, chess groups etc.).
 Increase number of life skills programmes for youths that discuss issues such as drug abuse, teenage pregnancy, bullying, cyberbullying, sexual harassment, depression, safe ICT practices etc. Provide personal development skills to sports coaches so they can impart the same skills to their young sports members.
 Department of Sports, Arts and Culture Bergrivier Local Municipality CBO's SAPS DSD Churches Schools DBE